moscow-python-beer/final-class/CONTRIBUTING.md

 Before submitting your code please do the following steps:

-1. Run `pytest` to make sure everything was working before
+1. Run `pytest` and `flake8` to make sure everything was working before
 2. Add any changes you want
 3. Adds tests for the new changes
 4. Edit documentation if you have changed something significant
-5. Run `pytest` again to make sure it is still working
+5. Run `pytest` and `flake8` again to make sure it is still working

 ## Other help